 According to the U.S. National Library of Medicine, over 50% of men over 50 will experience male pattern baldness to some degree.

-While heredity is a major reason of hair fall in males, it is not the only reason.
-There are many other factors that are reasons for hair fall in men.
+While heredity is a major reason for hair fall in males, it is not the only reason.
+Many other factors are hair fall reasons in men.

 Reasons for Hair Loss in Men

-The reason of hair fall in males varies from person to person.
-An acute understanding of the root cause of hair fall in men is imperative for determining the right hair fall treatment.
+The reason for hair fall in males varies from person to person.
+An acute understanding of the root cause of hair fall in men is imperative for determining hair fall treatment.
 This is the foundation of the homeopathic treatment for hair loss in men.
-The homeopathic doctor at Dr Batra's™ will try to ascertain the specific reason of hair fall in male by taking a detailed case history as well as through a video microscopy test during the consultation.
-This would be fundamental in determining the ideal homeopathic remedies and treatment that would be most beneficial in addressing the specific reason of hair fall in male.

 What is the main cause of male pattern baldness?